Crystal detector: Crystodyne: negative resistance diodes

 They noticed that when their detectors were biased with a DC voltage to improve their sensitivity, they would sometimes break into spontaneous oscillations.
-However these researchers just published brief accounts and didn't pursue the effect.
+However these researchers just published brief accounts and did not pursue the effect.

 The first person to exploit negative resistance practically was self-taught Russian physicist Oleg Losev, who devoted his career to the study of crystal detectors.
 In 1922 working at the new Nizhny Novgorod Radio Laboratory he discovered negative resistance in biased zincite (zinc oxide) point contact junctions.
 He realized that amplifying crystals could be an alternative to the fragile, expensive, energy-wasting vacuum tube.
 He used biased negative resistance crystal junctions to build solid-state amplifiers, oscillators, and amplifying and regenerative radio receivers, 25 years before the invention of the transistor.

 Later he even built a superheterodyne receiver.
 However his achievements were overlooked because of the success of vacuum tubes.
 His technology was dubbed "Crystodyne" by science publisher Hugo Gernsback one of the few people in the West who paid attention to it.
 After ten years he abandoned research into this technology and it was forgotten.

 The negative resistance diode was rediscovered with the invention of the tunnel diode in 1957, for which Leo Esaki won the 1973 Nobel Prize in Physics.
 Today, negative resistance diodes such as the Gunn diode and IMPATT diode are widely used as microwave oscillators in such devices as radar speed guns and garage door openers.